-A campaign is underway to get legislation changed, to ensure that officers who engage in pursuit and response drives can be afforded better protection.
+We continue to campaign for a change in legislation to ensure that officers who engage in pursuit and response drives can be afforded better protection.

-This campaign is being led by West Midlands Sergeant Tim Rogers, a member of the Interim National Board.
+This campaign is being led by West Midlands Sergeant Tim Rogers, PFEW's Pursuits Lead.

 The current legislation leaves police drivers vulnerable: it is illegal to engage in pursuit or response drives.
-This is because there are no exemptions in the current legislation that take into account the high level of specialised training officers are given.
+This is because there are no exemptions in law that take into account the high level of specialised training officers are given.
 All driving standards are measured against that of a non-police trained “competent and careful driver”.

 Police drivers are trained to the College of Policing standard.
 However this standard is not supported by the current law.

 This video tells the story of PC Vaughan Lowe, a response driver from West Midlands who was under investigation for six years for a response drive that resulted in the death of a pedestrian.